codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

         command: 'pwd'
 {% endhighlight %}

-If you run this composition you will see in the logs that the alpine image will use `/tmp` as a working directory and the python one will use `/root`
+If you run this composition, you will see in the logs that the alpine image will use `/tmp` as a working directory and the python one will use `/root`

 ```
 my_service_1       | /tmp